agustinona/splitcli/README.md

 ## Manage Splits

 A split is another name for a feature flag, which allows you to separate code deployment from feature release.
-When you select `Manage Splits` from the Main Menu, you will see a list of the splits that are already in your organization, as well as the option to create a new split.
+When you select `Manage Splits` from the Main Menu, you will see a list of the splits that are already in your organization, as well as the option to create a new split or clone an existing one.

 To create a new split, select `Create a new split` from the menu.
 You will then be prompted to enter a name for your split, as well as a description.
 Next, you will choose whether you want a simple rollout, which will give you the ability to turn a feature on or off in any environment, or a custom rollout, where you can have a custom set of treatments.

+To clone an existing split, select `Clone a split` from the menu.
+You will then be prompted to enter a name for your split, as well as a description.
+Next, you will select the split you want to clone.
+Finally, you can either select a particular environment from which to clone the split's rules, or clone rules from all environments.

 You will then choose which environment you wish to manage your split in.